influxdata/docs-v2/content/v2.0/process-data/task-options.md

 For example, if a task is to run on the hour, a `10m` offset will delay it to 10 minutes after the hour, but all time ranges defined in the task are relative to the specified execution time.
-A common use case is to allow late data to come in before executing the task.
+A common use case is offsetting execution to account for data that may arrive late.

 _**Data type:** Duration_